Talking with people and families about planning care, death and dying

 Dr McNally talks with Malcolm, an elderly man admitted with pneumonia, and his son Eric.

-Video 1: Talking with Malcolm.
-U-tube version
+Video 1: Talking with Malcolm. (opens in new window)

-Video 2: Talking with Eric by phone.
-U-tube version
+Video 2: Talking with Eric by phone. (opens in new window)

 RED-MAP Guide for Community Professionals (September 2020)